 Riding a bicycle on a busy roadway can be dangerous and often leads to bicycle accidents and riders with serious injuries.
-Some roadways allow motorists to travel 40 – 50 miles per hour, have no breakdown lanes, and little room for a bike rider to ride their bike.
+Some roadways allow motorists to travel 40 – 50 miles per hour, have no breakdown lanes, and have little room for a bike rider to ride their bike.

 Under Massachusetts law, bicycle riders may ride their bikes on sidewalks outside of business districts when necessary in the interest of safety unless there is a local ordinance which provides otherwise.
 (G.L. ch.
 85 11B)